-SOS Children’s Village Juah Town is located 40 km inland from Liberia’s third-largest city Buchanan, in Grand Bassa County.
-But the story of SOS Children’s Village Juah Town has been eventful, to say the least, and fraught with difficulty: we initially started our work here in 1989, but due to the civil crisis which intensified in the country’s interior, Juah Town was no longer safe and the children were evacuated.
+The first SOS Children’s Village in Grand Bassa County was opened in Juah Town.
+Juah Town is located 40 km inland from Liberia’s third-largest city Buchanan, in Grand Bassa County.
+But the story of SOS Children’s Village Juah Town has been eventful and fraught with difficulty: we initially started our work here in 1989, but due to the civil crisis which intensified in the country’s interior, Juah Town was no longer safe and the children were evacuated.

 Negotiations for a peace deal in Liberia began in 2003, and in 2005 democratic elections were held.
 SOS Children’s Village Juah Town once again opened its doors in 2005 and has been supporting the local community and vulnerable children in the region uninterruptedly since then.